-For example, the choices if you want to be a game developer differ from those you have if you will be a database developer or a web developer.
-Although, there is at least one programming language that will allow you to create games, desktop, and web application, but this is something we will discuss this later.
+For example, the choices if you want to be a game developer differ from those you have if you are a database developer or a web developer.
+Although, there is at least one programming language that will allow you to create games, desktop, and web application, but this is something we will discuss later.

-A small hint is that most of the people who want to learn how to code, want to create games.
-I have to tell you that even if this is much easier than how it was some years ago; it is not an easy path.
-To be a good game developer, you need to master algorithms and to be great with math.
-The programming language of choice for most game developers is C++, but for sure it is not a programming language for beginners.
-In my opinion, you have to start with another language.
-C# is a great choice, and you will be able to create games by using Unity engine.
+I must tell you that even if this is much easier than how it was some years ago, it is not an easy path.
+To be a good game developer, you need to master algorithms and to be great at math.

-2. What is your environment (Mac, Windows or Linux)?
+2. What is your environment (Mac, Windows, or Linux)?

-This is also an important step for some programming languages.
+This is also a key step for some programming languages.
 The reason is that to create software you need to install tools to compile, debug and run the program.
 There are programming languages that the tooling is more difficult to install on windows than in Mac and the other way around.